plwg/git_presentation/how_to_build_a_time_machine.md

 ![](basic-merging-2.png)

+Notice in this case how Alice can be a team of people all these will work the same!

-# Branches are Disposable
+# Local Branches are Disposable

-I mentioned in Git branches are cheap (enabled by pointer), and switching branch fast (enabled by snapshot).
+Git branches are cheap (enabled by pointer), and switching branch fast (enabled by snapshot).
 Why is that important?

 . . .